 The nudity of Adam and Eve in the RWS deck, in addition to the card's name, often misleads to a theme of sexuality.
 The book of Genesis (2:25) states "Both the man and his wife were naked, yet felt no shame.".
 The nudity of these characters represents innocence.
 After eating the forbidden fruit (Genesis 3:7) they became self aware and covered themselves.
 Innocence lost, which is where this card makes a numerological connection to the 15th card of the Major Arcana, The Devil.
 In numerology The Lovers and The Devil are both 6 as 15 reduces to 6 (1 + 5).
 The RWS Devil shows us the same couple from The Lovers chained to an alter with the Devil sitting on it.
 This connection between these two cards serves as a warning of the consequences of acting irresponsibly when you are in a good place.
 The Lovers will often appear as a reminder to appreciate what you have and protect it from un-wise choices and temptations.
 There are things we do in life, or choices we make, that cannot be undone.
 An innocent, platonic relationship between two friends changes forever when they become lovers.

-The Sun in the background is the one symbolic feature from the traditional tarot decks that was retained by the RWS deck.
-The Lovers is the only card in the RWS deck which depicts The Sun other than the 19th card of the major arcana.
+The sun in the background is the one symbolic feature from the traditional tarot decks that was retained by the RWS deck.
+In the RWS deck only three cards have the sun visible in the background sky.
+The Fool, The Lovers and The Sun.
 The Lovers and The Sun are dominated by the element of Fire which is opposite to the element of Water (emotions and love).
 The element of fire, like the 6 in numerology, symbolises the home and community in which we live and work.
 The Sun brings success, abundance, fertility and growth which, according to The Book of Genesis, is what the Garden of Eden provided, everything man and woman could want in one place.
 A paradise that was lost due to temptation, a bad choice and evil influence.